Drake-Sponsored Public Service Internships for Summer-Paid

 FWS-Other Public Service Agencies (2-4 internships)

-The Law School's Career Development Office (CDO)has developed a list of public service employers who are certified as eligible to participate in the FWS summer internship program.
-In addition to Iowa Legal Aid and Story County Legal Aid discussed above, a number of public service agencies have been approved for participation, ranging from Midwest Environmental Justice Advocates to the Iowa Attorney General’s Office.
-The complete list is on the Law School’s Public Service Web page and can be obtained from the CDO office.
+In addition to Iowa Legal Aid and Story County Legal Aid discussed above, a number of public service agencies may also participate.
 The participation of these employers is contingent upon their commitment of the required matching funds

 The FWS Guidelines describe the type of organizations that qualify for participation.
 Although the FWS Guidelines do not restrict participating agencies to those delivering legal services, the Law School, consistent with its mission, will only award internships that involve legal work or the delivery of legal services that are supervised by an attorney.
 Interns at these organizations are not certified under the Iowa Supreme Court Student Practice Rule